zipCoder933/Xbuilders-Legacy/README.md

 ![screenshot (3).png](./assets/screenshots/city2.png)
 ## XBuilders (w/ Processing 4.0)
-A Voxel game written in java and using Processing 4.0
+A Voxel game written in java and using Processing 4.0 Development has been shifted to LWJGL edition of the game: https://github.com/zipCoder933/Xbuilders

 Textures taken mostly from Pixel Perfection:
 * https://github.com/Athemis/PixelPerfectionCE/tree/master